OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:21

-But behold, the hand of the one betraying me is with mine on the table.
+But see, the hand of the one betraying me is with mine on the table.

 ## Luke 22:22